Renting in Switzerland – All you need to know| Updated: |

 Some managers and landlords will try to make you pay for things you did not do.
 For instance, many will try to make you pay for repainting the apartment.
 In most cases, this is not justified.
 The landlords need to do some things.
-They need to fix everything that is normal wear.
+For instance, they need to fix everything that is normal wear.

-If something is not normal wear, for instance, deep scratches in the floor or walls, you will have to pay it yourself.
+If something is not normal wear, for instance, deep scratches on the floor or walls, you will have to pay for it yourself.
 You can also sometimes fix it yourself if you can.
 Most of the time, the landlord will send you the bills.
-Once they are paid, the landlord will free up the rental deposit.
+Once paid, the landlord will free up the rental deposit.

-As you can see, renting in Switzerland is not a simple subject.
-There are many subjects that are important.
-If you do your research properly, you will avoid bad situations.
+As you can see, renting in Switzerland is not a simple subject, and many things are essential to know.
+If you do your research correctly, you will avoid bad situations.

 Do you have any other tips for renting in Switzerland?

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book